peterlinxm1/op/README.md

 ```
 ## Tips

-The code Fork comes from the code bases of authors such as coolsnowwolf, P3TERX & tuanqing, etc.  I only did a simple router adaptability debugging.
+The code Fork comes from the code bases of authors such as coolsnowwolf, P3TERX, tuanqing & flippy, etc.  I only did a simple router adaptability debugging.
 For more advanced usage, please go to the original author's github to learn.

 ## Acknowledgments